medical symbol

 Swelling when pregnant

-Swelling is extremely likely to occur during pregnancy, particularly towards the third trimester.
+Swelling is extremely likely to occur at some point during your pregnancy, particularly towards the third trimester.
 The hands and feet are the most likely locations for swelling to occur, though any part of the body can have a swollen feeling.

 What causes it?